EURO 2020: Who has qualified? Who can still qualify?

 - To see how ties are broken, read article 15 of the official regulations

-- Please note that elimination and contention refers only to European Qualifiers; teams may still be able to qualify via the UEFA EURO 2020 play-offs
+- Please note that elimination and contention refers only to European Qualifiers group stage; teams may still be able to qualify via the UEFA EURO 2020 play-offs

 This article will be updated after each European Qualifiers matchnight; it was last updated at 23:30 CET on Sunday 12 October.
 Group standings are subject to final confirmation from UEFA.